rerun-io/rerun/docs/content/reference/roadmap.md

 ### Near term: summer 2024
 - Time-batch api: the ability to insert large chunks of e.g. time series in a single call
 - Improved ingestion performance for large sets of small data (time series)
-- Query api for reading back data from the SDK
+- Query API for reading back data from the SDK
 - Improved support for working directly with Arrow data and the Rerun extension types
 - A generic multimodal table view